tiagohm/restio/retrofit/README.md

 }
 ```

-`Future<int>` and `Future<Response>` does not throws the exception.
+`Future<int>` and `Future<Response>` do not throw the exception.
 For other response types, if you want to prevent the exception from being thrown, annotate the method with `NotThrows`.

 ### Request Options & Extra